attdevsupport/att-html5-sdk/README.md

 6. Ruby has several dependencies on things like GCC and GCC++ and the aforementioned JavaSDK, which RVM may handle properly.
 I messed up Ubuntu several times trying to get this right.
 7. Once ruby is installed, you will need RubyGems as well.

+## Installing Ruby 1.9.3 on Mac OSX
+1. It is wise to install rvm first.
+Start by opening up terminal and running this command 'curl -L https://get.rvm.io | bash -s stable'

+2. After the installation of rvm run the following command: 'rvm install ruby-1.9.3-p484'

+3. Make Ruby 1.9.3 default by running 'rvm --default ruby-1.9.3

 ## Installing the Sinatra Web Server

 The following instructions apply to both the Virtual Box Environment and any Windows environment you are using to test the SDK code.